 The opening services of Oasis Church at Lakewood (The Church At Lakewood) were held in the spring of 1979 in the chapel of New Tacoma Cemetery.
 The ground-breaking ceremony was held on October 3, 1982 at our present location.

 The founding pastor of The Church at Lakewood was Don McCauley.
 He, along with 30 others, desired to begin a Spirit-filled church in Lakewood.
 They began meeting as a home Bible study group.
 Over time they met in the chapel, John Dower School and in the fall of 1983 they held services in their new building.

-Through the years the church has enjoyed the ministry of four Senior Pastors; Don McCauley, John Vertefeuille, Mark Nordtvedt and David Zetterberg.
+Through the years the church has enjoyed the ministry of five Senior Pastors; Don McCauley, John Vertefeuille, Mark Nordtvedt, David Zetterberg and Stephen Owen.
 Under their various ministries the church has grown and has had an impact on the community of Lakewood.

 1. About God

 We believe there is one God.
 He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 (Genesis 1:26-27; 3:22; Matthew 28:19; Luke 3:21-22; 1 Peter 1:2; 2 Corinthians 13:14)

 We believe that God the Father is the Creator and Ruler of the universe.
 He breathed into man the very breathe of life.
 Because of sin, mankind's relationship with the Father has been broken.
 Because of the Father's intense love for His creation, He has made a way for the relationship to be restored.
 The price was the death of His one and only Son, Jesus Christ.
 (Genesis 1:1; 2:7; Isaiah 40; Hebrews 11:3; John 3:16; Romans 3:23)